The contact mapping class group and rational unknots in lens spaces: Background and preliminary results

 \subsection{Convex surfaces and bypasses}

-First, we warn the reader that our convention is slopes of curves on a torus are given by $\frac{\rm{meridian}}{\rm{longitude}}$.
+First, we warn the reader that our convention is that slopes of curves on the boundary of a solid torus with a preferred longitude are given by $\frac{\rm{meridian}}{\rm{longitude}}$.
 This has led to some differences between how we cite results and how they were initially stated.

-We will use several properties of convex surfaces without explicitly mentioning them: perturbing a compact surface to be convex, realizing a particular characteristic foliation for the given dividing set, and using the Legendrian realization principle.
+We will use several properties of convex surfaces without explicitly mentioning them (for more details, see \cite{Giroux:criteria, Giroux:classification,Giroux:cmcg,Honda:classification1}): perturbing a compact surface to be convex, realizing a particular characteristic foliation for the given dividing set, and using the Legendrian realization principle.
 We also assume that the boundary of any convex surface $\Sigma$ is Legendrian, if non-empty.
 When $\bd \Sigma$ is connected, then $\bd \Sigma$ is null-homologous and $tb(\bd \Sigma)$ is well-defined.
 Kanda \cite{Kanda:tb} proved

 where $\Gamma_\Sigma$ is the dividing set of $\Sigma$.
 Suppose $\Sigma$ is a properly embedded convex surface in a contact $3$--manifold with convex boundary.
-Then the \dfn{relative Euler class} of the contact structure evaluates to $\chi(\Sigma_+) - \chi(\Sigma_-)$ on $\Sigma$ where $\Sigma_\pm$ are the positive/negative regions of the convex surface.
+The Euler class of the contact structure evaluates to $\chi(\Sigma_+) - \chi(\Sigma_-)$ on $\Sigma$ where $\Sigma_\pm$ are the positive/negative regions of the convex surface.
+If $(M,\xi)$ is a contact manifold with boundary, then we use the relative Euler class of $\xi$ to a nowhere vanishing section of $\xi|_{\bd M}$.

 We can modify a convex surface by attaching a \dfn{bypass}, introduced by Honda \cite{Honda:classification1}.
 Consider a convex overtwisted disk whose dividing set consists of a single contractible closed curve.
 Take a properly embedded arc $\gamma$ on the disk intersecting the dividing curve in two points.
 By applying the Legendrian realization principle, we can assume that $\gamma$ is a Legendrian arc, and cut the disk along $\gamma$; each half-disk is called a bypass.
 Now, suppose a bypass $D$ transversely intersects a convex surface $\Sigma$ such that $D \cap \Sigma = \gamma$.
 Let $\Gamma_\Sigma$ be the dividing set of $\Sigma$.
 Since the dividing set interleaves, $\gamma$ intersects $\Gamma_\Sigma$ in three points.
 We call the Legendrian arc $\gamma$ on $\Sigma$ the \dfn{attaching arc} of the bypass $D$ and say $D$ is a bypass for $\Sigma$.
 After edge-rounding, the convex boundary of a neighborhood of $D \cup \Sigma$ is a surface isotopic to $\Sigma$ but with its dividing set changed in a neighborhood of the attaching arc as shown in Figure~\ref{fig:bypass-attachment}.
 We call this process a \dfn{bypass attachment along $\gamma$}.
 Note that Figure~\ref{fig:bypass-attachment} is drawn for the case that the bypass $D$ is attached ``from the front'', that is, sitting above the page.
 If we attach a bypass ``from the back'' of $\Sigma$, the result will be the mirror image of Figure~\ref{fig:bypass-attachment}.